28 Days Later (comics): Plot

 It has been two months since the Rage outbreak.
 At a refugee camp in Norway, Selena is visited by an American journalist named Clint Harris, who asks her to help him sneak through Britain's island-wide quarantine and act as his guide in London.
 After initially refusing, Selena reminisces about her life prior to the outbreak and decides to join Clint at his helicopter.
 Clint introduces her to the rest of his team: Derrick, Trina, Hirsch and Acorn.
 Selena and Derrick instantly dislike each other.
-Upon being attacked by a U.S. aerial patrol, the group lands in the Shetland Islands.
-They soon discover that Infection has spread to Shetland from mainland Britain.
+Upon being attacked by an American aerial patrol, the group lands in the Shetland Islands.
+They soon discover that the infection has spread to Shetland from mainland Britain.

 After fighting Infected at an abandoned hotel, the group drive a hot-wired van to Sumburgh, fortifying themselves in a pub.
 Selena and Derrick are able to sort out their differences over a drink and a game of Texas Hold'em poker.
 Unfortunately, Selena is forced to kill Hirsch when he is bitten by Infected, leading Trina, his lover, to hold a psychotic vendetta against her.
 As the pub is attacked, Trina bites Selena's arm in an unsuccessful bid to have her killed as an Infected.
-The group escapes the pub and commandeers a boat, heading for Scotland.
-Everyone except Selena, Clint and Derrick is killed when the boat is attacked by a U.S. fighter jet.
+The group escapes the pub and are picked up by a contact on a boat, heading for Scotland.
+Trina, Acorn and the boat crew are killed when the boat is attacked by a U.S. fighter jet.

 Selena and Clint are left to guide a blinded Derrick towards the shores of Scotland.
 As the former two set up a campfire, they discuss what to do with Derrick, since it would be difficult to get a blind person all the way to London.
 Derrick refuses to allow Selena to kill him, and she reluctantly agrees.
-In a flashback, we see Clint's initial efforts to cover the Rage pandemic during the original outbreak, during which he travelled to France and witnessed the U.S. military's human experimentation with the Rage virus on the Isle of Wight, which was unaffected by the Rage Virus.
+In a flashback, we see Clint's initial efforts to cover the Rage pandemic during the original outbreak, during which he travelled to France and witnessed the U.S. military's human experimentation on terrorists with the Rage Virus, to find a cure, on the Isle of Wight, which was unaffected by the infection.
 Seeing the contagion's effects, Clint decided to approach Selena at the refugee camp.